tomrittervg/torflow/NetworkScanners/BwAuthority/README.spec.txt

    only gives us useful information for a fraction of a measurement interval, until clients begin to migrate to the new measurements.

+3.6.
+Consensus Parameters

+   The bandwidth auths listen for several consensus parameters to tweak
+   behavior:

+    "bwauthpid=1"
+       If present, enables the PID control features in Section 3.

+    "bwauthcircs=1"
+       If present, F_node is multiplied by (1.0 - circ_fail_rate)
+       as described in Section 3.1.

+    "bwauthkp=N"
+       Sets K_p to N/10000.0

+    "bwauthti=N"
+       Sets T_i to N/10000.0.
+For T_i=0, K_i is set to 0.

+    "bwauthtd=N"
+       Sets T_d to N/10000.0.

+    "bwauthtidecay=N"
+       Sets T_i_decay to N/10000.0.
+T_i_decay is an parameter
+       used to dampen the pid_error_sum accumulation.
+If non-zero, the pid_error_sum integration becomes:

+           K_i_decay = (1.0 - T_i_decay/T_i)
+           pid_control_sum = pid_control_sum*K_i_decay + pid_error

+       Intuitively, this means that after T_i sample rounds, the T_i'th round has experienced a reduction by T_i_decay for the values of T_i that are relevant to us.

+       If T_i is 0, K_i_decay is set to 0.

+    "bwauthbestratio=1"
+       If present, the larger of stream bandwidth vs filtered bandwidth is used to compute F_node.

+    "bwauthdescbw=1"
+       If present, uses descriptor bandwidth instead of feeding back PID control values.
+This may be functionally equivalent to NS bandwidth so long as T_i is non-zero, because error will get accumulated in pid_error_sum as opposed to the consensus value itself.

+       It also has the advantage of allowing the PID control code to be exercised, yet produce identical results to Section 2 with the following additional constants: